-The forced air heating system is most commonly seen in residential structures and is also used a lot in larger buildings like offices and stores.
-It works by heating air in a furnace and then forcing the air out into various areas of the home through installed ductwork and vents.
-It is also commonly known as a central heating system because it comes from a central point in the home, where it can be filtered, humidified, or dehumidified.
+The forced air system is most commonly seen in residential structures and is also used a lot in larger buildings like offices and stores.
+It works by heating air in a furnace and then forcing the air out into various areas of the building through installed ductwork and vents.
+It is also commonly known as a central heating system because it comes from a central point in the structure, usually a closet, where it can be filtered, humidified, or dehumidified.
 The air can be heated with various methods, including electricity, natural gas, propane, or oil.
 Since this system can be used to address both heating and cooling, the system is convenient for many people and is also efficient where utility space is concerned.

-The ductwork required to use this system is usually installed within the building’s interior walls, so it may be difficult to install this system in an older home, and can require extra planning with new construction.
-The furnace system used may be noisy and heard throughout the home.
-This system can also move allergens throughout the house as the air circulates.
-The air filtration systems will require regular maintenance to retain optimal function.
+The ductwork required to use this system is usually installed within the building’s interior walls, so it may be difficult to install this system in an older home and it can require extra planning with new construction.
+The furnace system used may be noisy and heard throughout the building.
+This system can also move allergens throughout the house as the air circulates, and the filtration systems will require regular maintenance to retain optimal function.
 Forced air systems can be expensive to maintain, as well, especially as they age.

-The radiant heat heating system is often praised for its ability to produce natural and comfortable heat in a home.
-In this system, heat is commonly delivered through a system of hot water tubes underneath the floor, although these tubes can also be installed in ceiling panels.
-The hot water is heated using a boiler which is usually powered by oil, natural gas, propane, or electricity.
-A heating stove may also be used to heat the water, powered by coal or wood.
+The radiant heat method is often praised for its ability to produce natural and comfortable heat that is consistent throughout a building.
+In this sort of system, a centralized pump uses a network of hot water tubes underneath the floor or within ceiling panels to distribute heat.
+The hot water is heated using a boiler that is usually powered by oil, natural gas, propane, or electricity.
+A heating stove may also be used to heat the water, and this may be powered by coal or wood.

-Radiant heat is often slow to heat a room because the water must first be heated and circulated through the pipes.
-It can be expensive to install and maintain because of the difficulty involved in getting to the tubing systems if a problem occurs with the system.
-Air conditioning is not available with this method, as it requires a completely separate system of ductwork.
+Radiant heat can take a bit of time to heat a room because the water must first be heated and circulated through the pipes.
+It can be expensive to install and maintain because of the difficulty involved in getting to the tubing systems if a problem occurs.
+Cooling isn’t usually available with this method, since cooling generally requires a completely separate system of ductwork.
 Hot water pipes can warm a space, but cold ones won’t normally cool it.
 Air usually needs to circulate for this to happen.

 Hydronic heat is also known as a hot water baseboard system.
-Much like radiant heat systems, a boiler heats hot water for this sort of set-up, which then is circulated through tubes; for hydronic heat, these tubes are located in baseboard heating units attached to the walls in each room of the home.
+Much like in radiant systems, a boiler heats hot water for this sort of set-up, which then is circulated through tubes that are located in baseboard heating units attached to the walls in each room of the home.
 These systems are usually quiet, energy efficient, and may be fueled by electricity, oil, or natural gas.
 Temperature can usually be controlled separately in each room.
-Baseboard units should not be blocked by curtains or furniture, making them inconvenient for some users, and as with radiant heat, hydronic systems can be slow to warm a room and require a separate cooling system.
+Baseboard units should not be blocked by curtains or furniture, which does make them inconvenient for some users.
+As with radiant heat, hydronic systems can be slow to warm a room and will require a separate cooling system.

-Steam radiant heating systems heat a room through upright units referred to as "radiators."
+Steam radiant systems heat a room through upright units referred to as "radiators."
 These systems use either one or two pipes, and heat water through a variety of methods such as electricity, oil, or natural gas.
-While these units may be energy efficient and warm a room quickly, they can be inconvenient for furniture placement, as the walls and surrounding area must be clear to avoid fire hazards.
-Many people do not like the way radiators look in a room, and therefore choose another method.
+While these units may be energy efficient and warm a room quickly, they can be inconvenient when it comes to furniture placement, as the walls and surrounding area must be clear to avoid fire hazards.
+Many people do not like the way radiators look in a room and therefore choose another method.
 Radiators are typically used only for heating, which means that building owners who want cool air conditioning will need a different system for that.

-When a homeowner is choosing a heating system for a particular structure, they are usually wise to think about how the system will be powered in addition to how much it will cost.
-Considering that many of these options require separate cooling systems, it may be best to use a central heating system to combine heating with cooling in those regions where both are required.
-Focusing on specific needs will assist homeowners with making a decision about which system to use.
+When homeowners and building contractors are choosing a heating system for a particular structure, they are usually wise to think about how the system will be powered in addition to how much it will cost.
+Considering that many of these options require separate cooling systems, it may be best to use a central heating system that will combine heating with cooling in those regions where both are required.